gbuchelt/CursoTeste/chapter1.md

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

 `@instructions`
-- Adventure
+- Opção 1
-- Action
+- Numera
-- Animation
+- Appus
-- Comedy
+- Teste1

 `@hint`
 Have a look at the plot.
 Which color does the point with the lowest rating have?